justinpearson/CSUCI-COMP150-Example-Java-Code/Exam/README.md

 The hardware store sells two types of items: regular items and hazardous items.
 Those classes are defined at the bottom of the file, with some parts filled in already for you.

-At the top of the 'main' method is an example for how the `Item` class is meant to operate.
+At the top of the `main` method is an example for how the `Item` class is meant to operate.
 Use this to test your `Item` class.
 You should write `Item` so that it matches the indicated output below each line.

 Below that, we initialize the store by creating several `Item` and `HazardousItem` objects.
 Then we sell a bunch of items at random.
 You should not edit this code.